Pelagic Help

 Site-Specific Swell Chart

-The swell chart inside a site modal shows the expected swell height at that site across a 7-day window.
-A site tucked inside a harbour will show a much smaller swell than an exposed ocean headland on the same day — because the reduction factors for that site's protection level and exposure bearing are applied to the offshore data.
+The swell chart inside a dive site panel shows the expected swell height at that entry point across a 7-day window — not the offshore reading.
+A site tucked inside a harbour will show a much smaller swell than an exposed ocean headland on the same day, because the reduction factors for that site's protection level and exposure bearing are applied to the offshore data before the chart is drawn.

 Tide Chart